DKoenig82/DKoenig82/README.md

 Hey 👋🏼,

-my name is David, I am a passionate self taught iOS & macOS Developer form Germany 🇩🇪.
+my name is David, I am a passionate self taught iOS & macOS Developer from Germany 🇩🇪.
 My interests are to develop and write about Swift Development.
 (I am in Apple Development for around 5 years.)

 🌿 Me on Github
 ---